 Annually, the Organization initiates fundraising campaigns to fund their program services.
 The Organization has determined that discounting pledges receivable to their present value would have an immaterial effect on the financial statements as a whole and no such adjustment has been made to the financial records.
-The collection schedule of the pledges receivable at December 31, 2023 and 2022, is as follows:
+The collection schedule of the pledges receivable at 2024 and 2023, is as follows:

-2023 2022
+2024 2023

-Receivable in less than one year 125,197 83,088
+Receivable in less than one year 140,143 125,197

-Receivable in 1 - 4 years 190,250 118,000
+Receivable in 1 - 4 years 138,450 190,250

-Receivable in 5 - 7 years 2,300

-Net pledges receivable 315,447 203,388
+Net pledges receivable 278,593 315,447